codeAkhilesh14/Virtual-Campus/README.md

 🧩 Business Model

-The platform follows a scalable model:
+The platform follows a scalable and sustainable model:

 Free access to study materials